 For a one-and-done comprised of nine essential vitamins and nine mushroom types, there's the electric blue and all-natural Mushroom Design daily vitamin.
-The mushrooms are centered around immune health while the vitamins (ones you're already familiar with like B5 and folic acid) regenerate cells.
+The mushrooms are meant to support immune health while the vitamins (ones you're already familiar with like B5 and folic acid) are meant to regenerate cells.
 Full disclosure, I have been taking these for about a week now and can feel the effects mostly my sleep patterns already—waking up in particular feels significantly easier and lighter.
 Carbon neutral and plastic-free, the brand also comes with one confident guarantee: feel the promised effects or your money back.
 If you're a beginner looking for a true all-rounder with minimal guess work, MD's your pick.

 Delightful name, packaging, and logo?
 Check.
 Tincture formula with dropper for easy use?
 Check.
 Antioxidant, energy booster, and immune strengthener?
 Uh, check.
-You might have seen Rainbo supplement bottles featured on the Instagrams of some seriously cool people, but the effects are well-tested and documented.
+You might have seen Rainbo supplement bottles featured on the Instagrams of some seriously cool people.
 Thanks to a blend of humanely and sustainably-cultivated mushrooms including reishi and lion's mane (more on those later), this liquid tincture can be consumed daily alongside your multivitamin.
 Either drop the recommended amount directly under your tongue or mix it into a drink like your morning matcha, water, or cereal milk.
 For more concentrated or specific benefits, Rainbo also offers tinctures formulated for different needs.

 "Everyday magic" is Four Sigmatic's tagline, and it's for very good reason.
 One of their signature products, a mushroom blend powder, can seamlessly (and tastily) be mixed into everything from coffee and smoothies to soups and baked goods.
-Made from 10 of the top, most-studied mushrooms to deliver immune assistance and general wellbeing with caffeine or other additives.
-"Four Sigmatic foods are the most nutrient dense, most studied foods on the planet," their site explains.
+Made to deliver immune assistance and general wellbeing with caffeine or other additives, "Four Sigmatic foods are the most nutrient dense, most studied foods on the planet," their site explains.
 "Only 100 foods fall into this category and those are the foods you’ll find in our products."
 Mushrooms included.

 If you're just dipping a toe in the shroomy waters, these supplements might be a good place to start.
 Of course, as with all dietary and wellness supplements, consider consulting your doctor before adding them into your daily routine.
 Then, you're ready to start having some fungus.
 Alright, I'll see myself out.